amira-ttwu/amira-ttwu/_pages/about.md

 Aloha!
 I'm Tong, a first-year PhD student at [Virginia Tech](https://www.vt.edu/) in the department of Computer Science, advised by Prof. [Yan Chen](https://chensivan.github.io/).

 I am interested in Human-computer Interaction and Artificial Intelligence.
-I explore how we can using AI techniques to better assist with real-world tasks.
+I explore how we can use AI techniques to better assist with real-world tasks.